MuhammadMudasir4747/MuhammadMudasir4747/README.md

 # Muhammad Mudasir

 ## 🚀 About Me
-- 💻 I code frontends for your Desktops and Phone applications
+- 🎓 Studying Software Engineering at NUST
+- 💻 Frontend Developer | Building responsive web & mobile applications with React, Angular & React Native
 - ⚡ I also work on **backend development** using **Node.js with Express**
 - 🌱 Constantly learning and improving my skills in **full-stack web development**
 - 📫 Reach me at **muhmudasir4747@gmail.com**